 Noise (rumours, second guessing, sense of apocalyptic events just around the corner) increases.
 In some big cities, traffic has been banned due to pollution.
 Corporations take note, it’s not about the level of sulphur dioxide or carbon monoxide in the air, but the other pollution: negativism, procrastination, and monkey-passing amongst other toxic particles.

-And you might have noticed that some issues never go away, they disappear briefly by the door but come back through the other side immediately.
+And you might have noticed that some issues never go away, they disappear briefly through the door, but come back through the other side immediately.
 It’s a revolving door.
 They refuse to go.
 Like some consultants.
-(A very funny client told me once that they had finished a long time ago a big mother-of-all-restructuring projects via that Big Consulting Company, but the consultants were still in her office)
+(A very funny client told me once that they had finished a long time ago a big mother-of-all-restructuring projects via that Big Consulting Company, but the consultants were still in her office).